UO-CS-OER/CS210-text/_sources/01-Intro/01-1-Notional_Computer.md

 may seem trivial, and hardly any improvement over remembering the observable effects of particular sequences of commands.
-As you tackle larger problems, a clear and accurate mental model will become more and more important.
+As you tackle larger problems, a clear and accurate mental model will become more and more helpful.
 It will be the difference between a huge and disordered set of particulars, beyond the capacity of human memory, and a much smaller, systematic set of basic understandings into which it is easier to fit one more piece.